OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 According to the `Cambridge Dictionary <https://dictionary.cambridge.org/dictionary/english/shim>`_ **shim** is *a small object or piece of material used between two parts of something to make them fit together*.

-The ``shimx64.efi`` is an EFI application that functions as a first-stage bootloader for systems with Secure_Boot_ enabled.
+The ``shimx64.efi`` is an EFI/UEFI_ application that functions as a first-stage bootloader for systems with Secure_Boot_ enabled.
 Additionally, ``shimx64.efi`` works within the constraints of Secure_Boot_, which requires all bootloaders and kernels to be signed with a trusted Microsoft key.
 It allows the user to individually trust keys provided by various Linux distributions.